 - If you use your credit card to pay for the repairs, you can always dispute the charges when your credit card bill arrives, should there be any problem.

-If you believe you have been the victim of auto repair fraud, report it to your local Better Business Bureau and to the Governor's Office of Consumer Protection at 404-651-8600 or 800-869-1123.
+If you believe you have been the victim of auto repair fraud, report it to your local Better Business Bureau and to the Georgia Department of Law’s Consumer Protection Unit at 404-651-8600 or 800-869-1123.